 The landscape features miles of sandy beaches along the shores of Lake Huron, bare and forested dune lands, fresh-water coastal wetlands, rare Oak Savanna, steep and forested ravines in river and creek valleys, remnant prairies of tall grass and wildflowers, spherical concretions or Kettles in black shale beds, and brachiopod and trilobite fossils from the Devonian Period.

-Esli Dodge Conservation Area (Forest): 20-acre conservation area with man-made lake (no swimming).
+Esli Dodge Conservation Area (Forest): 20 acre conservation area (part of the St. Clair Region Conservation Authority) with man-made lake (no swimming).
 Access at 88 Main Street.
 Portable washrooms May to October.
 Playground, picnic area, tennis courts, paved walking/cycling paths, gazebo.
+The island in the lake acts as a stage for theatrical and musical performances during the summer and the hillside opposite seats 6,000 people.
+Home to Forest’s Canada Day Celebrations.

-Forest Trail System (Forest): Access from Rotary Civic Square behind the Library.
-Asphalted 2.8km walkway leads south to Esli Dodge Conservation Area.
-The trail along the Old Railway Track and around lagoons west of Forest offer 4.5-kilometres return trip over flat lands.
+Forest Trail System (Forest): Access from Rotary Civic Square.
+Asphalted 2.8 km walkway leads south to Esli Dodge Conservation Area.
+The trail along the Old Railway Track and around lagoons west of Forest offer 4.5 km return trip over flat lands.

-Joany’s Woods Trail (Sylvan): 367-acre area in the Ausable River Valley offers a challenging 4.8-kilometre trail and an easy 3.2-kilometre trail through mixed Carolinian and Great Lakes Hardwood swamp forest.
+Joany’s Woods Trail (Sylvan): 367 acres in the Ausable River Valley offers a challenging 4.8 km trail and an easy 3.2 km trail through mixed Carolinian and Great Lakes Hardwood swamp forest, and a 2,2 km trail along the river.
 Two access points: (1) Drive east on Elginfield Road from Sylvan, turn right onto Vernon Road; (2) Drive north from Sylvan on Sylvan Road, turn left onto Elliot Road and right onto Boot Hill Road, watch for signage.
+Trailhead and On-trail signs; trail guide available.

-Lambton County Heritage Forest (Port Franks): Hiking and mountain-biking trails in 570-acre Oak-Savannah and Carolinian forest.
-Access from Port Franks Community Centre, 9997 Port Franks Road,.
-Offers three trails – 3.1-kilometre, 5.2-kilometre and 6.6-kilometre.
+Lambton County Heritage Forest (Port Franks): Hiking and mountain-biking trails in 570 acre Oak-Savannah and Carolinian forest.
+Access from Port Franks Community Centre, 9997 Port Franks Road.
+Offers three trails: 3.1 km, 5.2 km and 6.6 km.
+Trailhead and On-Trail signs.

-Pinery Provincial Park (Grand Bend): Extensive nature trails and asphalted, close-loop bike path.
-Discover Oak Savanna and Carolinian woodlands, the Freshwater Coastal Dune ecosystem, endangered plants, animals and insects at the Natural Heritage Education Centre.
+Pinery Provincial Park (Grand Bend): 6,300 acres of Oak Savanna, Carolinian woodlands and Freshwater Coastal Dune ecosystem.
+Home to endangered plants, animals and insects.
+Extensive nature trails and 13 km asphalted, close-loop bike path.
 Bike and helmet rentals (mountain, coaster, tandem, kids, child trailers & helmets).
-Wheelchair accessible trails and two beach-friendly wheelchairs available for use.
+Wheelchair accessible trails and two beach-friendly wheelchairs available for use. .

-Rock Glen Conservation Area (Arkona): Unique for two reasons – Rock Glen offers the opportunity to fossil hunt and boasts Lambton County’s boasts ONLY WATERFALL.
-Plunge your hand in the water and grab some pebbles – it’s likely you’ll find a fossil!
+Rock Glen Conservation Area (Arkona): Home of Lambton County’s ONLY WATERFALL.
+Plunge your hand in the water and grab some pebbles – it’s likely you’ll find a brachiopod, crinoid or gastropod fossil!
 Stairs, boardwalks and bridge allow visitors to explore the glen’s steep sides and 10.7-metre high waterfall.
-Picnic area and washrooms.
+Scenic lookouts, picnic area, BBQs, pavillions, museum, washrooms and two playgrounds.
 Drive north of Arkona on Arkona Road (County Rd.
 79), turn right on Rock Glen Road, watch for signage.

 Geocaching & GIS Trail Mapping

 Geocaching is like a high tech scavenger hunt in which participants use a Global Positioning System (GPS) unit or mobile device to search for “geocaches”.
 Download cache locations from geocaching.com.
 GPS units available at Northville Municipal Office, 9575 Port Franks Rd., Thedford, 519-243-1400.
-Huron County’s hiking guide is available at the Welcome Centre in Grand Bend.
+Huron County’s hiking guide is available at the Welcome Centre in Grand Bend or hikehuron.ca.

 - Ausable Bayfield Conservation Authority: abca.on.ca